 82990 Overseas Hwy - MM 83, Islamorada, FL 33036

-Open daily from 10:00 am to 5:00 pm.
-The History of Diving Museum is a not-for-profit 501(c)(3) educational institution focused on the Story of Man's Quest to Explore Under the Sea.
+The History of Diving Museum is a not-for-profit 501(c)(3) educational institution focused on the Story of man's quest to explore under the sea.
 The museum offers over 3,000 square feet of exhibits featuring historic and rare diving artifacts as well as hands-on exhibits, videos, and fun photo opportunities.
-Immerse yourself in the history and evolution of diving.
-Don't forget to visit the Museum Store for great diving-related gifts!
+The Museum Store has great diving-related gifts.
+Open daily.

 281 Front Street, Key West, FL 33040